 Allergic reactions such as food allergy or anaphylaxis should always be taken seriously as they can range in severity and, in the most extreme cases, can be fatal.
 People who suffer from an allergic reaction due to negligence at a restaurant may be eligible for a food allergy compensation claim.

-According to the Australasian Society of Clinical Immunology and Allergy, about one in 20 children and about two in 100 adults are allergic to some foods.
-Commonly consumed foods such as milk, eggs, wheat, soy and nuts can cause severe allergic reactions.
+According to the Australasian Society of Clinical Immunology and Allergy, one in 20 children and about four in 100 adults are allergic to foods.
+Commonly consumed foods such as milk, eggs, wheat, seafood, soy and nuts can cause severe allergic reactions.

 Our client, Barry, tragically lost his wife of 43 years, Ruth, after she suffered an anaphylactic reaction to a café meal that she requested be dairy free.
 She told the wait staff she was highly allergic to dairy but there was a mix-up with meals and she was served the wrong one.

 Speak up: informing people about your food allergy is your responsibility

-When eating out at a restaurant or cafe, it’s your responsibility as an allergy sufferer to tell the wait staff what you are allergic to and what you can and can’t eat when ordering meals or drinks.
+When eating out at a restaurant or cafe, it’s your responsibility as the person with the food allergy to clearly tell the wait staff what you are allergic to and what you can and can’t eat when ordering meals or drinks.

 You should explain:

-• which food(s) you, your child or your friend is allergic to
+- which food(s) you, your child are allergic to

 - the seriousness of the allergy, and

 - what allergic reaction happens if the affected person eats the food that they are allergic to.

 Your right to food allergy safety

 If in the tragic circumstance where adequately warned staff provide a food that causes death or injury, you may be able to sue the business through their insurer for negligence.

-If you inform a food service about an allergy, they must give you accurate information of the content of the dish and make sure it does not contain the allergen specified.
+If you inform a food service about an allergy, they must give you accurate information of the content of the dish and make sure they serve you food that does not contain the allergen specified.